Skip to content

 According to Ayurveda, the Sharir (body) is much more than an anatomical structure.
 Instead, it is a dynamic system that is ever-changing and regulated by Panchamahabhuta, Tridosha, Sapta Dhatu, and Srotasa.
 Your bodies differ from one day to the next.
 Cells are being shed, tissues are growing and the normal cycle of ageing is progressing.

-Ayurveda uses Sharir (body) as a diagnostic tool and the Ayurvedic treatment seeks to restore balance to this constantly changing system with appropriate food, lifestyle and therapeutic interventions.
-Balance is when there is the absence of the disease and is the reflection of harmony with nature.
+Ayurveda uses Sharir (body) as a diagnostic tool, and the Ayurvedic treatment seeks to restore balance to this constantly changing system with appropriate food, lifestyle and therapeutic interventions.
+Balance is when there is the absence of disease and is the reflection of harmony with nature.

 References